 * * * * * * * * * *

+AAPS is unique.
 Please make a tax-deductible gift to our American Health Legal Foundation.
-AAPS is unique in how it helps physicians.
-The legal precedents that we are able to establish, with your support, enable the flame of freedom to persist in medicine without being extinguished by the enemies of private practice.
+The legal precedents that we are able to establish, with your support, enable freedom in medicine to survive despite the overwhelming forces arrayed against it.